 Q: How much money are we talking about?

 A: The 2009 Agreement calls for an equal distribution of pension surpluses between the CBC and contributors to the pension plan (current staff and retirees).
 In a surplus position, defined by specific federally regulated criteria on pension solvency, CBC is required by law to forego making employer contributions to the pension plan.
-There have been two such so-called “contribution holidays” in the past two years for the Corporation, totalling around $95 million.
+There have been two such so-called “contribution holidays” in the past two years for the Corporation, totalling more than $115 million plus interest.

 As for the Health Care Fund, it is our understanding that it presently contains more than $40 million, though we have not had proper updating of its status since 2019 when the Corporation purported to terminate the 2009 Agreement.
 As noted above, the Fund is intended to be used as a reserve in circumstances where annual healthcare costs exceed an agreed upon threshold.